aexol-studio/deenruv/docs/docs/guides/deployment/deploy-to-digital-ocean-app-platform/index.md

 ---
-title: "Deploying to Digital Ocean"
+title: 'Deploying to Digital Ocean'
 ---

 ![Deploy to Digital Ocean App Platform](./deploy-to-do-app-platform.webp)

-[App Platform](https://www.digitalocean.com/products/app-platform) is a fully managed platform which allows you to deploy and scale your Vendure server and infrastructure with ease.
+[App Platform](https://www.digitalocean.com/products/app-platform) is a fully managed platform which allows you to deploy and scale your Deenruv server and infrastructure with ease.

 :::note
 The configuration in this guide will cost around $22 per month to run.